MileHacker Logo

 Vermont Common Crackers

-A traditional, dense, unsalted cracker, often served with sharp cheddar cheese.
+A traditional, dense, unsalted cracker, usually accompanied by sharp cheddar cheese.

 A timeless local snack.